rzuccolo/rz-classical-vehicle-detection/writeup_classical-vehicle-detection.md

 Code lines (25-40) in `vehicle_detection_helpers.py`.

-The idea here is to extract from the image the color "signature" for vehicles, so we can later train our classifier and then search for such signatures along the image frames.
+The idea here is to extract the color "signature" from the image, so we can later train our classifier and then search for such signatures along the image frames.
 Basically, locations with similar distributions will point us to close matches.
-This technique give us some level of structure freedom, since it is not sensitive to a perfect arrange of pixel (cars may have different orientation view for example).
+This technique give us some level of structure freedom since it is not sensitive to a perfect arrange of pixels (cars may have different orientation view for example).
 Slightly different aspects and orientations will still give us a match.
 Variations in size are accommodated by normalizing the histograms.

 Here is the basic approach to compute the histograms: